hossainlab/jhossain.com/content/authors/jubayer/_index.md

 ---
-# Display name
-name: Jubayer Hossain

-# Username (this should match the folder name)
-title: Jubayer Hossain
 authors:
-- jubayer
+- admin

-# Is this the primary user of the site?
-superuser: true

-bio: I am a Graduate student at the Department of Microbiology at Jagannath University, Dhaka.
+bio: |
+  I am Jubayer, recent alumni with Bachelor and Master’s in Microbiology.
+I am the founder of CHIRAL Bangladesh, a non-profit organization dedicated to health research to improve lives in Bangladesh.
 I aspire to maximize the quality of life of the human around me by working at the intersection of education, technology, and health research.

-I am the founder of Center for Health Innovation, Research, Action and Learning - Bangladesh (CHIRAL Bangladesh), a non-profit organization dedicated to health research to improve lives in Bangladesh.
+</br><a href="https://github.com/sponsors/hossainlab" class="btn btn-light btn-lg btn-sponsor" ><i class="fas fa-heart" style="padding-right: 10px;"></i>Sponsor me on GitHub</a>

 education:
   courses:
   - course: MS.c in Microbiology